po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityTwoTemmp.md

   * When I store a fun fact in variable called `funFact`, then it should log this introduction line to the console: "Fun fact: `VALUE_STORED_IN_VARIABLE_FUNFACT`"

-  * When I re-assign the values of `name`, `pets` and `funFact` with my new partner's information the the introduction lines above should reflect the new values.
+  * When I re-assign the values of `name`, `pets` and `funFact` with my new partner's information the introduction messages above should reflect the new values.

 * Open [index.html](04-Stu_Hello-Variable/Unsolved/index.html) to implement the following features: